 Conditions We Treat

 Mental health conditions are illnesses that affect a person’s mood, thoughts, and behavior.
-There are many different types of mental health disorders, and they can range from mild to severe.
 At Sol, we take a holistic approach to treating mental health disorders along with cutting-edge, evidence-based therapies.

 ADHD is a prevalent and well-known condition.
 ADHD is characterized by patterns of inattention, hyperactivity, or impulsivity.